Ousiometrics: The essence of meaning aligns with a power-danger-structure framework instead of valence-arousal-dominance: Introduction

-\textbf{1.
-Scale:}\\ Given that the EPA framework was developed before and during the 1950s, the foundational studies were limited in size, both in lexicon analyzed and the number of participants surveyed.
-For example, as part of the research that led to the EPA framework, Osgood \etal\ report on a study of 20 concept nouns evaluated on 50 semantic differentials by 100 undergraduates~\cite{osgood1957a}.
+Given that the EPA framework was developed before and during the 1950s, the foundational studies were limited in size, both in lexicon analyzed and the number of participants surveyed.
+For example, as part of the research that led to the EPA framework, Osgood \etal~\cite{osgood1957a} report on a study of 20 concept nouns evaluated on 50 semantic differentials by 100 undergraduates.
 Published in 1980, Russell's circumplex model of affect (which we examine later in Sec.~\ref{subsec:meaning.circumplex}) was based on the scoring of 28 words and phrases~\cite{russell1980a}.
-The Affective Norms for English Words (ANEW) study of the late 1990s moved the lexicon size up to 1,034, but now with VAD as the accepted fundamental framework, and still within context of surveys being given to undergraduates.
-In work carried out around 2010 involving two of the present authors, an order of magnitude jump to over English 10,000 words was evaluated online through Amazon's Mechanical Turk with 50 evaluations per word along the single semantical differential of valence interpreted as happiness (discussed further below)~\cite{dodds2011e}.
+The Affective Norms for English Words (ANEW) study of the late 1990s moved the lexicon size up to 1,034, but with VAD as the accepted fundamental framework, and still using surveys of undergraduates.
+In work carried out around 2010 involving two of the present authors, an order of magnitude jump to over 10,000 English words was conducted online through Amazon's Mechanical Turk with 50 evaluations per word along the single semantic differential of valence interpreted as happiness (discussed further below)~\cite{dodds2011e}.
 This data set, labMT (language assessment by Mechanical Turk), was later expanded to 10 languages, each with over 10,000 words scored online by participants around the world~\cite{dodds2015a}.
 Crucially, and in contrast to the ANEW word lists, the labMT words analyzed were chosen according to frequency of usage (again, discussed further below).
-In 2013, Warriner \etal\ published scores for close to 14,000 English with VAD scores.
+In 2013, Warriner \etal~\cite{warriner2013a} published scores for close to 14,000 English words with VAD scores.
 Finally, in 2018, Mohammad produced what will be the basis of our analysis here, the NRC VAD lexicon: Over 20,000 English words and phrases with VAD scores~\cite{mohammad2018b}.

-So, it is only in the last 10 years that studied lexicons have begun to represent the scale of human vocabularies.
+So, it is only in the last 15 years that studied lexicons have begun to represent the scale of human vocabularies.
 We are consequently now well placed to perform the necessary work of re-examining the findings of the field's foundational research.